Local government in England: Combined authorities

 Combined authorities can be created at the request of two or more local authorities.
-Combined authorities don't replace the local authorities in question, but can receive separate functions and funding.
+Combined authorities do not replace the local authorities in question, but can receive separate functions and funding.
 As of May 2022, there are 10 combined authorities covering some of England.
 The Secretary of State was first granted the power to create combined authorities by the Local Democracy, Economic Development and Construction Act 2009.

 The Cities and Local Government Devolution Act 2016 gave the Secretary of State the power to provide for a directly-elected combined authority mayor.
 And, as of May 2022, nine out of the 10 combined authorities have mayors, including Andy Burnham in Greater Manchester and Andy Street in the West Midlands.
+In the 2024 local elections, new Combined Authorities were elected; they were the new York and North Yorkshire Combined Authority, North East Mayoral Combined Authority, East Midlands Combined County Authority.
+They are all controlled by the Labour Party as of 2024 except for Tees Valley.

 Each combined authority's executive consists of a representative from each of its constituent local authorities, plus (if applicable) the mayor.
-Functions can be devolved directly to the mayor, the combined authority as a whole or have a different decision-making requirement.
+Functions can be devolved directly to the mayor, to the combined authority as a whole, or have a different decision-making requirement.
 The budget and functions of each combined authority can be vastly different, but possible functions include responsibility for the relevant police force and/or fire brigade, bus franchising and spatial strategy.

-Combined county authorities

-Combined county authorities are a new type of local government body included in the Levelling-up and Regeneration Bill.
-They will only be made up of upper-tier local authorities; every type of local authority discussed below apart from district councils.